 Pets are welcome at Olde Ivy, with certain restrictions set out in the Olde Ivy governing documents.
 For example, you may not have a pit bull or Rottweiler, or a pot bellied pig.

-- You must clean up after your dog.
-Use one of the many dog waste stations located throughout the Neighborhood.
+You must clean up after your dog.
+Use one of the 14 dog waste stations located throughout the Neighborhood.

-- Steer your dog to the pine straw, thus avoiding burned-out patches in the grass.
+Steer your dog to the pine straw, avoiding burned-out patches in the grass.

 Please read the governing documents for more information related to pets at Olde Ivy.